tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 {{% summary %}}

-In this article of the R shiny series we have discussed `User Interace`:
+In this article of the R `shiny` series we have discussed `User Interace`:
 - Aimed at enhancing app UI for improved visual appeal, intuitiveness, and user-friendliness.
 - Explores advanced layout options, including sidebar layouts and multipage layouts.
-- Discusses various customization approaches, from using default Shiny styles to applying `shinythemes` and integrating `custom CSS`.
+- Discusses various customization approaches, from using default `Shiny` styles to applying `shinythemes` and integrating `custom CSS`.
 - Covers `control widgets`, teaches how to create responsive interfaces, and highlights the `shinyWidgets` gallery for advanced examples.

-This article is aimed to equipe the user with techniques for crafting user-oriented Shiny applications, making them not only functional but also visually attractive and intuitive.
+This article is aimed to learn the techniques for building user-oriented Shiny applications, making them not only functional but also visually attractive and intuitive.
 In the next article we will dive into the concept of [reactivity](/shiny/reactivity)

 {{% /summary %}}